 Why does cracking occur?

 As the wax cools, it goes through different stages of crystallisation.
 During those phases the wax can contract and crystallise in different ways, causing cracks to occur.
-Cracking is a common problem in plant wax candle making, with rapeseed wax being more prone to radical cracks and soy wax, while less likely to crack, tends to produce circular cracks.
+Cracking is a common problem in plant wax candle making, with rapeseed wax being more prone to radial cracks.
+Soy wax, while less likely to crack, tends to produce circular or radial cracks.
 If candles are allowed to cure in cool environments, they are more likely to crack.

 How to avoid cracking?